 Let’s be honest, I’m lazy.
 As much as I love risotto, I can’t stand spending the whole evening at the stove, stirring and stirring.
 So I started testing other methods for an easier risotto and I landed on this Dutch Oven Baked Risotto that is perfect.

 I know the holiday season calls for comfort food and entertaining so this no-stir risotto is an easy way to prepare dinner for a crowd without being stuck at the stove!
-Holland House Cooking Wines’ bold boosts of flavor can elevate any dish whether it’s a weeknight family dinner or food for a crowd!
+It’s a delicious weeknight family dinner or food for a crowd!

-Follow these tips to make sure your risotto turns out perfectly:
+Follow these tips to make sure your oven-baked risotto turns out perfectly:

 - Use a Dutch oven, which can easily be transferred from the stovetop to the oven.